Fix: Application made too many requests (Error 0x80860010)

 Restarting the Windows computer

-6. Turn off Proxy Server
+6. Turn Off the Proxy Server

 Turning off Proxy server